This lesson covers the factors that affect the observed airspeed and nose attitude at the stall.

 If this lesson is given after solo and circuit consolidation, it is recommended the next lesson be Wing-drop stalling.

 Otherwise, the next lessons will be in the circuit, where the student will be learning how to fly a circuit and land the aeroplane.
-They will be drawing on all of the skills they have learnt so far.
+They will be drawing on all of the skills they have learned so far.
 Ask the student to read any notes on the circuit lessons.